KohTammara/PSA_framework/README.md

 *Note* This framework makes use of Nextflow versions 23.10.1 and up.

 ### Applications (Rosetta, Maestro, pmx, GROMACS)
 All applications are containerised and used within the framework.
 The containerisation recipes can be found in the *Singularity_definition_files* directory.
+The dependancies of each application is installed within the definition files.
 *Note* Rosettas suite download can only occur after obtaining a license.
 See [here](https://docs.rosettacommons.org/demos/latest/tutorials/install_build/install_build) for more information.

 SingularityCE was used to build the containers, however [Apptainer](https://apptainer.org/docs/user/main/introduction.html) can also be used for the creation and execution of these containers.